cachrisman/salesforce-node-client/README.md

 - Authentication through OAuth 2.0
 - Data through Force.com REST APIs

+**Credit**<br/>
 The authentication service of this project is largely inspired by [cangencer's project](https://github.com/cangencer/salesforce-oauth2).

+**Sample application**<br/>
+A sample React.js application that integrates with Salesforce using this client can be found in [this repository](https://github.com/pozil/salesforce-react-integration).<br/>
+Even if you are not familiar with React.js, the Node.js backend code is worth looking at.

 ## Installation